pingcap/docs-cn/op-guide/docker-compose.md

     vim values.yaml
     ```

-    Modify the configuration in `values.yaml`, such as the cluster size, TiDB image version, and so on.
+    You can modify the configuration in `values.yaml`, such as the cluster size, TiDB image version, and so on.

     [tidb-vision](https://github.com/pingcap/tidb-vision) is the data visualization interface of the TiDB cluster, used to visually display the PD scheduling on TiKV data.
 If you do not need this component, leave `tidbVision` empty.